 Walking through the grocery store produce section, one might assume that most mushrooms are beige, round, and smooth.
 But did you know that wild mushrooms actually come in a beautiful variety of colors?
-From fairytale-esque bright red and white, to deep moody blues, and even mushrooms that glow in the dark, the fungi world has an amazing spectrum of hues.
+From fairytale-esque bright red and white, to deep moody blues, and even mushroom species that glow in the dark, the fungi world has an amazing spectrum of hues.

 Similarly to plants, these colors serve the fungi various purposes, like attracting bugs that help disperse their spores.
 They can also be signals that the mushrooms are poisonous.

-We’ve compiled this list of the most beautiful and colorful mushrooms in the fungi world, where to find them, and whether these stunning beauties are edible or deadly!
+We’ve compiled this list of the most beautiful and colorful mushrooms in the fungi world, where to find them, and whether these stunning beauties are edible or deadly.

 Scientific name: Amanita muscaria